wpilibsuite/frc-docs/source/docs/zero-to-robot/step-1/how-to-wire-a-robot.rst

    This document details the wiring of a basic electronics board for bench-top testing.

-   Some images shown in this section reflect the setup for a Robot Control System using SPARK Motor Controllers.
+   Some images shown in this section reflect the setup for a Robot Control System using Victor SPX Motor Controllers.
 Wiring diagram and layout should be similar for other motor controllers.
-Where appropriate, a second set of images shows the wiring steps for using PWM controllers with integrated wires.
+Where appropriate, two sets of images are provided to show connections using controllers with and without integrated wires.

 Overview
 --------